FlytoTheSpace/everythingatonce/maths/number_theory.md

 - `0` Additive Identity for Rationals
 - `1` Multiplicative Identity for Rationals

-**Closure**: Describes whether if certain Arithmetic Operations and Comination can make The Result Escape The it's Number System.
+**Closure**: Describes whether if certain Arithmetic Operations can result a value outside the established number systems

 | Number System    | Addition | Subtraction | Multiplication | Division |
 | ---------------- | -------- | ----------- | -------------- | -------- |